 You should amend if you are seeking a new determination based on new information.

-When considering whether to appeal or to amend, consider whether you are waiving or compromising a particular claim or argument by accepting payment on the original determination and choosing to pursue an amendment rather than an appeal.
+When considering whether to appeal or to amend, consider whether you are waiving or compromising a particular claim or argument by choosing to pursue an amendment rather than an appeal.
 The VCF has discretion to determine whether an issue submitted on appeal is more appropriately addressed via amendment.
 Note that in deceased claims (i.e., a claim filed on behalf of a victim who died as a result of his or her 9/11-related condition), you will not be able to amend your claim except in limited circumstances.

 You should not appeal the decision on your claim as a way to seek a faster review of an amendment that is unrelated to the decision already made.
-Appeals filed solely for purposes of seeking consideration of an amendment on an unrelated issue are invalid, and you will be notified that your appeal is cancelled, that your right to appeal that determination is deemed waived, and, if an award determination has already been made, that your claim is moving to payment.
+Appeals filed solely for purposes of seeking consideration of an amendment on an unrelated issue are invalid.
+If you file an appeal for this reason, you will be notified that your appeal has been cancelled and your right to appeal the determination has been waived.
+If an award determination has not been made, the new information may be reviewed as an amendment.

 Section 5: Amendments